joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 As an example of a harder
-SQL query, we could imaging trying to make a list of the number of ingredients for all recipies that include tomatoes.
+SQL query, we could imaging trying to make a list of the number of ingredients for all recipes that include tomatoes.

-To do this, we first would need to find all the recipies which include tomatoes and then count the number of ingredients for each of those recipies.
+To do this, we first would need to find all the recipes which include tomatoes and then count the number of ingredients for each of those recipes.

 We could imagine doing this in two steps.
-First, we find the recipies that have tomatoes in it:
+First, we find the recipes that have tomatoes in it:

 ```